plusserver/docs/content/en/container/managed-kubernetes/documentation/kubernetes/autoscaling/hpa.md

 HPA (Horizontal Pod Autoscaler) is a form of automatic scaling where the number of pods in a Replication Controller, Deployment, Replica Set, or Stateful Set is adjusted based on various metrics such as RAM and CPU usage, time of day, or traffic on a load balancer.
 The scaling is horizontal, meaning it affects the number of instances rather than the resources assigned to an individual pod.

 HPA can make scaling decisions based on custom or externally provided metrics (e.g., via Prometheus) and operates automatically after initial configuration.
-You only need to set the MIN and MAX number of replicas.
+You only need to set the minimum and maximum number of replicas.

 After configuration, the Horizontal Pod Autoscaler Controller periodically checks the metrics and scales the pods up or down accordingly.
 By default, HPA checks the metrics every 15 seconds.